 - Find and repair leaky ducts in your home.

-- Upgrade your AC unit to a new energy-efficient unit.
+- Contact a company like Green Horizon One Hour Heating and Air Conditioning about upgrading your AC unit to a new energy-efficient unit.

 - Install shade screens on your west-, south- and east-facing windows.
 Build your own, or have them professionally installed.